 The system also takes into account the weight of parcels and GVM of individual vehicles, so you can avoid the basic problem of overloading which is a frequent violation in road transport.
 It is a derivative of acting according to the principle: if it fits, we’ll pack it.
 In the event of a roadside check which reveals a violation of the regulations, you should be prepared for severe financial penalties and serious disruptions in transport (the vehicle may be stopped, and in any case the excess load should be taken out).
 Accidents, often with tragic consequences, are a much worse consequence of exceeding the GVM.

 What are the benefits of splitting large loads efficiently?

 The benefits of using packing planning system has already been partially named: planning speed, reliability of results, transport safety.
 Additionally, you get the optimal use of the fleet, reduced fuel costs and increased work efficiency.
 The larger the truck (or other means of transport), the greater the losses due to under-utilisation of the cargo space.

-So far, we have mainly emphasised the savings that result from the use of packing planning system.
+So far, we have mainly emphasized the savings that result from the use of packing planning system.
 However, speed, certainty and greater reliability of delivery are an important element of building customer loyalty, and as a result, a real strengthening of your own competitive advantage.
-The packing planning system optimises costs allowing you to make higher profits, which may mean an opportunity for development.
+The packing planning system optimizes costs allowing you to make higher profits, which may mean an opportunity for development.
 Once you try working with such a system, you will never go back to spreadsheets.